timnboys/documentation/Docs/accounts_billing/accounts.md

 ### Your site won't permit me to use my email address.
 Why?

-In order to cut down on fraud and abuse, we do not permit registrations from certain domains that are known to be used for abuse.
-These domains do include free domains such as hotmail, gmail and yahoo.
+In order to cut down on fraud and abuse, we run automated fraud checks on every registration to reduce and cut down on any fraud and abuse before it happens.

 ### Your registration form indicates my email is in use.
 Why?